-constrained by a lack of safe and reliable harbour access.
+opportunities in the Eastern Bay of Plenty are currently constrained by a lack of safe and reliable harbour access.
 However, smaller facilities in Opotiki and Whakatane are likely to become commercial entities as aquaculture develops in the Eastern Bay of Plenty.
 The Whakatane facility also currently provides sea access for a range of tourism ventures.

 Coastal shipping plays an important role in the movement of freight to and from the Bay of Plenty region.
 The National Freight Demand Study (2014) estimated that approximately 2.7% of regional freight volumes were moved by coastal shipping.
-This figure may have increased as the Port of Tauranga is projecting considerable growth in transhipments.
+This figure will have increased as transhipments increased 48% in the 6 months to December 2017 and the Port of Tauranga is projecting considerable further growth.